Common misconceptions about aviation and Malmi Airport

 Misconception 11: Malmi Airport is a dead place where nothing ever happens.

 Truth: When measured by take-offs and landings, Malmi Airport is by far the second liveliest airport in Finland after Helsinki-Vantaa International Airport.
-This can be confirmed from the Annual Report of the Finnish Civil Aviation Administration 2004 (page 19).
+This can be confirmed from the Annual Report of Finavia 2013 (page 103).

 Malmi Airport serves the general aviation needs of the whole capital region and is for almost a million people the only place where versatile aviation activities are available at reasonable cost and trouble (and using local public transportation).
 The Airport also frequently serves as a venue of public events not related to aviation, e.g. concerts and motor sports events.